dwc/wordpress-plugin-http-authentication/readme.txt

 Also, you should leave the `admin` user as a fallback, i.e. create a new account to use with this plugin.
 As long as you don't edit the `admin` profile, WordPress will store the password set when you installed WordPress.

-In the worst case scenario, you may have to use phpMyAdmin or the MySQL command line to <a href="http://codex.wordpress.org/Resetting_Your_Password">reset a user's password</a>.
+In the worst case scenario, you may have to use phpMyAdmin or the MySQL command line to [reset a user's password](http://codex.wordpress.org/Resetting_Your_Password).